Willow Springs Recovery - Austin, Texas

 Residential dual diagnosis treatment facilities allow people to get the help they need for an addiction to substances, while also focusing on mental health needs.
 In many Austin residential dual diagnosis treatment centers, 12 step programs are introduced, as well as holistic treatment options to improve the mental and physical health of those struggling with addiction.
 AA, or Alcoholics Anonymous, is a treatment method that uses 12 steps to overcome an addiction to alcohol or drugs.
 There are AA meetings throughout the city of Austin, TX, you can attend once you leave a dual diagnosis treatment center.
-Our closest facility is in Texas Address: 11128 TX-21, Bastrop, TX 78602

-Mental Health and Substance Abuse Treatment Centers
+Mental Health and Substance Use Disorder Treatment Centers

 When you are in an inpatient dual diagnosis treatment program, you will work with a counselor to create a treatment plan.
 You might learn about holistic ways to improve your mental and physical health.
 Yoga, acupuncture, meditation, and deep breathing can all help you feel more centered.
 Individual counseling is important when you are working to overcome an addiction, and group therapy is a common part of addiction treatment.
 You will get to know peers who are also in recovery, and a number of these individuals will become part of our support network once you leave residential care.